News

 Dear students,

 We have finalized the formation of colloquia groups as well as the assignment of time slots to colloquia groups.
 You will find your group and slot on your personal status page in dCMS.
 To contact your teammates, use the forum.
-Their usernames… Read more
+Their usernames are provided on your personal status page… Read more

 Dear students,